SciDataContainer/SciDataContainer/README.md

 ## Data Container Concept

 The basic concept of the data container is that it keeps the raw dataset, parameter data and meta data together.
-Parameter data is every data which is traditionally recorded in lab books like test setup, measurement settings, simulation parameters or evaluation parameters.
+Parameter data is every data which scientists traditionally record in lab books like a description of the test setup, measurement settings, simulation parameters or evaluation parameters.
 The idea is to make each dataset self-contained.

 Each data container is identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is usually generated automatically.
 The **Container** file is a [ZIP package file](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 The data in the container is stored in **Items** (files in ZIP package), which are organized in **Parts** (folders in ZIP package).
 The standard file extension of the container files is `.zdc`.